TeamHorizons/Loan-Management-App/CONTRIBUTING.md

    ```bash
    git push origin your-branch-name
    ```
-2 Open a pull request (PR) to main branch
+2 Open a pull request (PR) to main branch,
-3.add a short description (optional but recommended)
+3.add a short description (optional but recommended),
-4. wait for review before merging
+4. wait for review before merging.